s2b/vite-asset-collector/Documentation/Installation/Index.rst

     ]

+It is also possible to define a glob pattern like this: `"../Resources/Private/*.entry.{js,ts}"`.

 Then you can use the included ViewHelper to embed your assets.
 If you use the default configuration, you only need to specify your entrypoint.